title

 Section 2.
 That Section 17.08.030 of the Metropolitan Code is hereby amended by adding the following to the Zoning District Land Use Table: "Data center - accessory" as an industrial use permitted as accessory (A) in the MUG, MUI, OG, ORI, CS, CF, DTC North, DTC South, DTC West, DTC Central, DTC East, SCR, IWD, IR, and IG zoning districts; “Data center - small” as an industrial use permitted with conditions (PC) in the CS, CF, DTC South, DTC West, DTC Central, IWD, IR, and IG zoning districts; “Data center - medium” as an industrial use permitted with conditions (PC) in the IWD, IR, and IG zoning districts; “Data center - large” as an industrial use permitted by special exception (SE) in the IR and IG zoning districts; and “Data center - campus” as an industrial use not permitted in any zoning district.

 Section 3.
-That Section 17.16.090 of the Metropolitan Code is hereby amended by adding the following as a new Subsections C, D, and E and redesignating the existing Subsection C and subsequent subsections:
+That Section 17.16.090 of the Metropolitan Code is hereby amended by adding the following as a new Subsections C, and D, and E and redesignating the existing Subsection C and subsequent subsections:

 C. Data Center - Small.